A Study on Methods of Determining Hearing Loss in Infants with cytomegalovirus (CMV)

 If this study is seen as a way to conduct timely diagnostic testing for congenital CMV, the team may use this screening nationwide.

-If there’s a child in your family who you think may be experiencing hearing loss, please contact us at Pure Sound for a free hearing test and consultation.
-We offer hearing aid solutions for people of all ages and ranges of hearing loss.
+If you or a loved one are experiencing hearing loss, please contact us at Pure Sound for a complimentary hearing test and consultation.